-If you visit Put-in-Bay in the late June or early July, you may confront Mayflies.
-There are a few people who like Mayflies, but most people find them bothersome and offensive.
+If you visit Put-in-Bay in late June or early July, you may confront Mayflies.
+A few people like Mayflies, but most find them bothersome and offensive.
 Actually, they are a sign of a healthy lake, but you’d never know it by the mess they make as they come ashore to die.
 Mayflies, despite their name, mainly come in June and early July.
 Sometimes you’ll actually see one or two as late as October.

 A few of the things we do know about Mayflies may come as a surprise.
 First, dead and rotting Mayflies have a unique stinky odor.
 It’s very fishy in a Lake Erie kind of way.
 Second, some people are actually allergic to Mayflies and get hay fever-like symptoms if they are around them too much.

-And last, but not least, please don’t swat or squish the Mayflies, so they may fly again!
+And last but not least, please don’t swat or squish the Mayflies so they may fly again!